timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

   * (9) any prospects or strategies for performance improvement.

-* (c) TRANSPARENCY OF FEDERAL GOVERNMENT PRIORITY GOALS AND RESULTS.—The Director of the Office of Management and Budget shall also make available on the website—
+* (c) TRANSPARENCY OF FEDERAL GOVERNMENT PRIORITY GOALS AND RESULTS.—The Director of the Office of Management and Budget shall also make available on the website described in subsection (a)(2)(A)—

   * (1) a brief description of each of the Federal Government priority goals required by section 1120(a) of this title;